SomeB1oody/SubtitleMaster/README.md

 ---
 ## 0. Table of Content

 -  1. Intro
-- 2.Functions
+-  2. Functions
 -  3. Required environment
 -  4. Contribution
 -  5. Liscence
 -  6. Contact information
 ---
 ## 1. Intro
 **Subtitle Master** is a project that uses Python FFmpeg as its backend and Python wxWidgets as its frontend.
 It is designed to enable a range of subtitle processing operations through a simple and lightweight program.